 When it comes to my mom’s heart, love incessantly pours out of her four-foot ten frame, touching everyone around her.
 Whether it’s love, time, loyalty, food, money, or even clothes, she is always emptying her pockets with an expectation of nothing in return.
 She rarely does anything for herself, and if she does, she figures out a way to give some of it to others.
 She gives one hundred percent of herself, sharing everything she physically and emotionally has with anyone who has the pleasure of knowing her.
 She is staunchly supportive and makes it abundantly clear that she is always on my side, and she extends that support to my husband, my kids, and even to my friends.
 She is the greatest cheerleader you can ever dream of having.
 But my favorite quality of hers is that she makes me feel loved.

 Someone once told me that love is a verb, but being a mom has shown me a different definition.
 Sure, we all do whatever it takes to make our children happy.
 But for me, love doesn’t mean that you always have to be doing, acting, proving.
-Love, from a mommy’s perspective, is a quiet feeling.
+Love, from a mommy’s perspective, is an invisible quiet feeling that is constantly coursing through your veins.
 And if you are successful at being a mommy, in the way that my mom is, you simply just make your children feel loved, without saying it, doing it, or proving it.

 No matter how crazy your mom makes you, no matter how many mistakes she may have made, in the end, if you feel her love, then she gave you the gift of doing it right.
 She was your mommy, and always will be.